gciruelos/gciruelos.com/posts/2025-10-05-the-swiss-national-bank.markdown

 ## The share

 Shares of the SNB trade on the SIX Swiss Exchange as SNBN.
-Typically not more than 50 shares exchange hands per day, and the average bid-ask spread is ~2.7%.
+Typically not more than 50 shares change hands per day, and the average bid-ask spread is ~2.7%.
 With ~25,000 privately held shares and such thin volume, an illiquidity discount would in principle apply; in practice the share has historically traded at a premium to the fair value, suggesting any illiquidity discount is more than offset by other premia.
 As of late 2025, the price stands above CHF 3'000, which prompts the question, how much are these shares really worth?